sourcegraph/handbook/content/product-engineering/product/product_management/user_stakeholder_feedback.md

 #### Browser Extension Uninstall Feedback

 - **Purpose:** We ask everyone who uninstalls the browser extension why they no longer want it.
-- **Owner:** The browser extension product manager (currently the [Extensibility team product manager](../../engineering/cloud/extensibility/index.md#members)) owns responding to this feedback.
+- **Owner:** The browser extension product manager (currently the [Growth and Integrations team product manager](../../engineering/cloud/growth-and-integrations/index.md#members)) owns responding to this feedback.

 ### CE feedback